 If you arrive on an overnight layover, or are looking for a nearby hotel, there are many options to choose from.
 Most offer courtesy shuttles (to connect to a courtesy shuttle, take AirTrain to Federal Circle Station).
 For a comprehensive list of New York hotels at varying price points, click here and for hotels specifically near the JFK airport, click here.

 If you’re planning on leaving the airport, taxis are available outside of Arrivals.
 A flat fare of $52 is available between the airport and Manhattan – the receipt should show that it is a flat fare – and the ride takes roughly a half hour depending on traffic.
 For more pricing samples, click here.
 In addition there are public transportation options including the AirTrain, Subway, and Transit Bus Service – click here for more information.
-If you have your own car and are looking for cheap airport parking, click here.
+Private transfers can also be booked.

 Layover Guide’s Suggestions Of Things To Do On A New York Layover: